-Although ReGain is not a free counseling platform, it does provide some different pricing options, including changes to pricing based on your income, and individual therapists may be willing or able to waive a fee until you determine that the two of you are a great fit for each other.
+Although ReGain is not a free counseling platform, it does provide some different pricing options for people in romantic relationships seeking online help from a mental health professional, including changes to pricing based on your income, and individual therapists may be willing or able to waive a fee until you determine that the two of you are a great fit for each other.
 ReGain is among the best online couples counseling sites currently in operation, in part because it does offer differences in price based upon the couples’ income.

-Though ReGain may not be free, it can be a valuable service for mental health and relationships.
-While going to therapy to save your relationship is fairly common, few people recognize how mental illness and physical health affects relationships and attending counseling can help improve how health affects relationships and improve personal and relationship health by increasing trust, intimacy, and effective communication.
+Though ReGain may not be free, it can be a valuable service for self confidence, mental health and relationships.
+While going to therapy to save your relationship is fairly common, few people recognize how mental illness and physical health affects relationships and attending counseling can help improve how health affects relationships and improve personal and relationship health by help you and your partner learn important relationship skills, such as trust, intimacy, and effective communication.

 How do you get free Counselling?

-Free counseling sessions are not typically available from qualified mental health professionals like therapists, counselors, or psychologists, but some programs can exist in communities that provide advice, therapy, and other mental health services for free, initially, before charging a fee.
+Free counseling sessions are not typically available from qualified mental health professionals like therapists, counselors, or psychologists, or to treat a mental health disorder, but some programs can exist in communities that provide advice, therapy, and other mental health services for free, initially, before charging a fee.
 Some communities offer general counseling sessions to county or city members through community centers or clinics.
 Schools and churches might also offer counseling services to students of church members.
 Although free counseling is not the norm, there are ways to find free relationship counseling, even if it is not perpetually free, and exists only as a small trial.

 Is online marriage counseling effective?

-While it may not be traditional, online marriage counseling has been evaluated in studies to determine its efficacy, and those studies determined that online marriage counseling was no less effective than traditional in-person marriage counseling services.
+While it may not be traditional, online marriage counseling has been evaluated in mental health care studies to determine its efficacy, and those studies determined that online marriage counseling with a sound treatment plan for relationship issues was no less effective than traditional in-person marriage counseling services.
 At first, online counseling can feel strange or awkward, but this is also true of marriage counseling services rendered in person.
 Learning to trust professional therapists is a process, and at first, divulging your thoughts and ideas to a stranger can feel uncomfortable or weird.
 Learning to navigate the therapist-patient online relationship is an important part of any therapy, and while it may seem strange, online therapy is just as effective as other forms of therapy, with the addition of convenience.

 Online therapy is also far more inclusive than just using a video conferencing service; most online couples counseling platforms provide audio messaging, text and email, and video sessions, depending on a client’s individual needs.
 Online marriage counseling is effective because one of the primary goals of any couples counseling is to create open lines of communication in an intimate relationship, develop healthy coping skills, and learn how to be better partners.